saurabmish/Project-Euler/README.md

 Project Euler problems implemented in Go with TDD.

 Since I'm starting with a new programming language, I want to be very confident with the code right from the start.
-Some of the best practices that I've learned from writing code in Python, including but not limited to - testing, documentation, build environments, etc. will be done in this project right from the start.
+Some of the best practices that I've learned from writing code in Python, including but not limited to - testing, documentation, build environments, etc. will be done in this project from the get go.

 <p align="center">
   <img src="project-euler.jpg" />